davquar/pnd-homeworks/ACME_29_a1_report.md

 ## 3. Initial brainstorming

-After a brief introduction to the network topology and the tools offered by the virtual environment (Proxmox), we reasoned on the ways to better configure the network, according to the requirements.
+After a brief introduction to the network topology and the tools offered by the virtual environment (Proxmox), we reasoned on the best ways to configure the network, according to the requirements.

 We opted for a step by step approach: starting from configuring the Main Firewall, then the neighbor subnetworks (External and DMZ), and finally the Internal Firewall with its networks.